webvariants/susi/README.md

 	susi.dismiss(evt);
 });
 ```
-The third processor matches also all events with the topic 'foo'.
+The third processor matches all events with the topic 'foo' as well.
 Notice that we call dismiss() at the end of the callback.
 This prevents all later declared processors to be called.

 ```javascript